LibreTask/mobile/README.md

 I implemented port forwarding (with chrome://inspect/devices).
 Port 8081 is forwarded to localhost:8081, and I set the React Native application to look for localhost:8081.

 ---

+NOTE: for the Android/IOS build process you might need to link new modules (especially "assets" like images, etc) via `react-native link`

+---